jdyeakel/jdyeakel.github.io/teaching/ecology/sections2022/12_biogeography.md

 \end{equation}
 $$

-Let's now specify a few variables.
+Let's now specify a few parameters.
 Let's let $$\lambda_S$$ be the number of species immigrating per unit time, and $$\mu_S$$ be the number of species going extinct per unit time, so we will rewrite the above equation as

 $$
 \begin{equation}